The Innovation Management Matrix

 To properly manage innovation, we need a new way to identify the different types of innovation.

 When looking at the innovation maturity within a company, the existence of different definitions for innovation is an important criterion.
-The acknowledgement that there are multiple types of innovation and we should treat these types differently.
+The acknowledgment that there are multiple types of innovation and we should treat these types differently.
 Because we all agree that innovation is no longer to be treated as a ‘catch-all’ phrase.

-There are several reasons to identify different types of innovation.
+The different perspectives have different reasons to identify different types of innovation.
 One is to be able to pursue different types of opportunities.
 Another is to be able to create a balanced portfolio and innovation strategy.
 And a third reason is to be able to manage innovation.

 Since there are different reasons to identify different types of innovations, there are also different matrixes to define these different types of innovation.